MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ---
-title: Tutorial - Using FaceCheck with Verified ID and unlocking high assurance verifications at scale
+title: Tutorial - Using FaceCheck with Verified ID and unlocking high assurance verifications at scale (Preview)
 description: In this tutorial, you learn how to use FaceCheck with Verified ID ms.service: decentralized-identity ms.subservice: verifiable-credentials